Updated: May 4

 My recommendation is to take a look at the pH and ingredients in the cleansers that you are currently using and understand how they leave your skin feeling.

 If they are leaving your skin feeling dry and tight - chances are they are too alkaline.
-You might also notice that after this dry/tight feeling your skin starts overproducing oil, and your acne flares up - this is still because your skincare is too alkaline, because your body is OVER producing oil to try and moisturize itself, and this oil is clogging your pores leading to acne.
+You might also notice that after this dry/tight feeling your skin starts overproducing oil, and your acne flares up - this is still because your skincare is too alkaline. after all, your body is OVER producing oil to try and moisturize itself, and this oil is clogging your pores leading to acne.

 I love using Camellia Oil (1) because it is suitable for sensitive skin, meaning it really could work for anyone.
 Camellia oil is rich in oleic acid and is a source of Omegas 3,6,9, and Vitamins A, B, D, E. The Tatcha cleanser mixes this oil with Uji green tea which is a powerful antioxidant to prevent premature aging, Mozuku Algae which helps the skin retain water, and Akita rice which is rich in essential proteins.
 (You could also use pure Camellia oil, found at any whole foods store or Amazon.